matthieugomez/GroupedArrays.jl/README.md

 #  3
 ```

-Internally, a `GroupedArray` is stored as a vector of Integers, where 0 corresponds to `missing`.
 `GroupedArray` can be used to compute groups across multiple vectors:
 ```julia
 p1 = repeat(["a", "b"], outer = 3)